 For now, I’ll focus on how to memorize portions of the Bible.
-You’ll never know when you may have need to recall passages of the Bible or recite key verses, so below are several steps you can take to commit God’s Word to memory.
+You’ll never know when you may need to recall passages of the Bible or recite key verses, so below are several steps you can take to commit God’s Word to memory.

 How to Memorize Bible Verses

 1. Go to a peaceful place.
-This can be a quieter room of the house, in your garage, outside on your back porch or in your car.
+This can be a quieter room of the house, in your garage, outside on your back porch, or in your car.
 My advice is to do your best to get rid of loud noises and distractions.
 And even if you normally relax and unwind with background music with the volume turned down low, I would suggest that you turn these kinds of things off to give your attention laser-like focus.

-2. While you’re at it, remove all distractions like your mobile phones, tablets and computers within your vicinity.
+2. While you’re at it, remove all distractions like your mobile phones, tablets, and computers within your vicinity.
 Power them off completely (not just put on vibrate).
 Don’t worry; the world is not going to crash and burn for the half-hour or so you’re detached from the internet.

 3. Relax!
 If something has been troubling you, lay those issues at God’s feet so that you can perform the task at hand.
 Bring your mind to a place of peace, and seek the Holy Spirit out for serenity and calm.

 5. Now it’s time to open your Bible and read the Word.
 Take the passages into context and not just one or a few verses isolated.
 See what He has to say to us.
-See how it effects us personally.
+See how it affects us personally.
 Have you ever had a letter written by a loved one, where you take to heart every little thing that’s written and you re-read it several times?
 Take that same approach here.
-Hang on every word of Scripture like it’s a love letter.
+Hang on to every word of Scripture like it’s a love letter.

-6. Pray to God for meaning, clarity and memorization of what you just read.
+6. Pray to God for meaning, clarity, and memorization of what you just read.

 7. Memorizing using the “chunking” method: take small sections and parts of verses, memorize them, and place them together into larger and larger sections.

 9. Use visual helpers!
 For particularly difficult verses, you can later print them out and place them strategically around your home or work areas.
-Bring them up on Bible apps, and every now and then, open your mobile phone and read the verses from the apps that way.
+Bring them up on Bible apps, and now and then, open your mobile phone and read the verses from the apps that way.
 Instead of habitually opening up your Facebook app several times per day, try to open up a Bible app to that passage you’re trying to memorize.